Can A Divorce Lawyer Represent Both Parties? – About Mediation and Representing Yourself in the Court

-Alternative Options To Help You Through Your Divorce
+Mediation and Alternative Solutions To Help You Through Your Divorce

 There are alternative options for spouses who are on relatively good terms and want to manage the cost of their divorce.
 Mediation, or Collaborative divorce, allows parties to work with one another to resolve their differences with the help of a neutral third party.
 This may also prevent a divorce case from needing to go to court, again saving time and money.

 If you’re looking for a family lawyer who can assist you with divorce mediation PA, we can help.